thatblairguy/ai-forecaster/README.md

 Silly program to turn the weather forecast into something else via a GPT.

 Obtains the current weather from the US National Weather Service API (via [pynws](https://pypi.org/project/pynws/)) and runs it through a local GPT to transform it into a fun format.
-(Currently hard-coded to Shakespearean sonnets.)

 ## Setup